ishimwezachee/Appointment-app-backend/README.md

 # Appointment-app-backend
 In this app, User can login/sign up.
 The user can see the list of doctors.
 Then the user can booked an appointment to see the doctor in a specific date.
-Also, the user can remove a reserved appointment
+Also, the user can remove an appointment
+The app is using for genrating api endpints with(create/view/delete/update ) functions.

 ## Built With